 - Spend time doing things that help you love yourself more.

 - Spend time thinking about things that help you love yourself more.

 - Spend time with people who help you love yourself more.

 Which of these points do you struggle with?
-How will you love yourself more today?
+How will you love yourself more in the year ahead?
 Leave a comment below and share your thoughts with us.

 Photo by: Kristi

 Thank you Marc (and Angel).
 As much as I know all of these things, I think I need to print this out and post it over my home desk here where I can see it every day in the new year!

 1. Spending time doing things I love.

 3. Reading blogs, books, and email newsletters like yours to keep me inspired and mindful.